 - Bacterial or viral infections such as improper storage or misuse of cosmetics, rubbing the eyes with dirty hands and other unhygienic practices.

 - Pink eyes or conjunctivitis.
-The white portion of the eye becomes swollen, red and itchy.
+Generally, the white portion of the eye becomes swollen, red and itchy.
 This condition can be caused by bacteria or allergies.

 - Orbital cellulitis is an uncommon condition that causes the infection of the tissues that border the eyes.
-If not treated, it can involve the sinuses and worsen the condition.
+Consequently, if not treated, it can involve the sinuses and worsen the condition.

 - Blepharitis is characterized by inflamed and painful eyelash follicles.